 Literary Honor Society

-Poet and novelist Carrie Fountain, writer-in-residence at St. Edward’s, was elected as a member of the Texas Institute of Letters, an honor society that celebrates Texas literature and recognizes distinctive achievements across all literary genres.
+2019 Texas Poet Laureate and novelist Carrie Fountain, writer-in-residence at St. Edward’s, was elected as a member of the Texas Institute of Letters, an honor society that celebrates Texas literature and recognizes distinctive achievements across all literary genres.
 Her award-winning work includes two volumes of poetry, Burn Lake and Instant Winner, as well as a young-adult novel.
-Fountain also hosts a weekly KUT radio program and podcast, This Is Just to Say, in which she talks with acclaimed poets about their poetry
+Fountain also hosts a weekly KUT radio program and podcast, This Is Just to Say, in which she talks with acclaimed poets about their poetry.

 Head Coach Andre Cook led the St. Edward’s men’s basketball team to a record 30 wins in 2018–2019.
 The Hilltoppers snagged the Heartland Conference Regular Season title, Heartland Conference Tournament Championship and advanced to the NCAA Regional Final, while being ranked as high as #2 nationally.
 The record-setting season resulted in four coach-of-the-year awards for Cook in 2019, including the national Clarence Gains Award from CollegeInsider.com given to the most outstanding men’s college basketball head coach in NCAA Division II.